leite08/JustEat.RecruitmentTest/Test.Automation.Engineer.md

 ## Technical Test

-Just Eat's consumer-facing website in the UK is available at [www.just-eat.co.uk](https://www.just-eat.co.uk/), which you can use to find takeaway restaurants in a postcode area.
+SkipTheDishes's consumer-facing website is available at [www.skipthedishes.com](https://www.skipthedishes.com/), which you can use to find restaurants in an address area.

 The Technical test consists of two tasks:

   1. Write the step definitions for the scenario below.
   1. Add two more scenarios, with corresponding step definitions, which you feel would enhance the test coverage of the site.

-_If you are based internationally, you may have to use a more local website to your current location instead of the UK website due to IP restrictions, for example [www.menulog.com.au](https://www.menulog.com.au/) in Australia or [www.just-eat.es](https://www.just-eat.es/) in Spain._
+_If you are based internationally, you may have to use a more local website to your current location due to IP restrictions, for example [www.just-eat.co.uk](https://www.just-eat.co.uk/) in UK, [www.menulog.com.au](https://www.menulog.com.au/) in Australia or [www.just-eat.es](https://www.just-eat.es/) in Spain.
+Just choose an address that matches those locations._

 ### Scenario to Automate